aalexeeva/summer_school/XSOLLA Getting started en.md

 ));
 $eventsList = $client->ListEvents(array());

-// if you don't use Xsolla SDK for PHP
+// if you don’t use Xsolla SDK for PHP
 $client = new http\Client;
 $request = new http\Client\Request;